CoderDojoMcDonough/Mentor-Marketing/ResourcesForDojosInGeorgia.md

 **Background Checks**

-After a recent agreement, Dojo without 501c3 status will still be able to avail of this partnership.

- the CoderDojo Foundation have negotiated a partnership with Verified Volunteers for helping US Dojos to get volunteers background checked!
+The CoderDojo Foundation has negotiated a partnership with Verified Volunteers for helping US Dojos to get volunteers background checked!
 Child Protection is a massive priority for the global CoderDojo community and this partnership came about after other US Dojos had worked with Verified Volunteers and suggested we start a conversation.

 If you would like to find out more about the partnership, rates and see the success other Dojos have had using Verified Volunteers in the past please check out [here>>>](http://kata.coderdojo.com/wiki/Background_Checking_US) for more information.